sdargoeuves/sdargoeuves.github.io/content/pages/about.md

 ---

-# title: 'About'
+title: 'About'
-# draft: false
 # description: About NoodleOps and the author
-# author: Seb d'Argoeuves
+author: Seb d'Argoeuves
-date: '2025-01-04T10:53:59Z'
-# searchHidden: true
-# ShowReadingTime: false
-# ShowBreadCrumbs: false
-# ShowPostNavLinks: false
-draft: false
-title: 'About'
+draft: true # draft will not appear in the Archive nor the Home page

-searchHidden: true
+searchHidden: false
 ShowReadingTime: false
-ShowBreadCrumbs: false
+ShowBreadCrumbs: true
 ShowPostNavLinks: false
 ---